Thousands of Year Old Tears

 Was he weeping for the great possibilities and the doors that opened in the summer of ’67?
 And then, for the deep concern that the great gifts may be left unfulfilled?

-All tears ever shed on Tisha B’Av are rooted in the first tears which were shed 3318 years ago over the Promised Land.
+All tears ever shed on Tisha B’Av are rooted in the first tears which were shed over three thousand years ago over the Promised Land.
 Tisha B’av that year the Biblical scouts returned with their slanderous report about Israel, causing terrible tears –

 “the entire community rose in uproar and begin to cry; the people wept that night”

 – because they were afraid to enter the Promised Land slandered by the scouts (discussed also in this week’s Torah portion).
 As a result of these tears, ever since, Tisha B’av became a night of tears and grief – a “bechiya l’doros,” a “weeping for generations” (see Numbers 14:1.
 Talmud, Taanit 29a).

 Many events in history brought forth those tears – the Temples were destroyed, Beitar was vanquished and Jerusalem plowed.
 The Spanish Expulsion of Jews (in 1492) and World War I (in 1914) began on that day.